grafana/beyla/docs/sources/_index.md

   You can check if your kernel has BTF enabled by verifying if `/sys/kernel/btf/vmlinux` exists on your system.
   If you need to recompile your kernel to enable BTF, the configuration option `CONFIG_DEBUG_INFO_BTF=y` must be set.
-- Alternatively, RHEL 4.18 Linux kernels (at least build 348) are also supported, due to their heavily backported nature.
+- Beyla also supports RedHat-based distributions: RHEL8, Centos 8, Rocky8, AlmaLinux8, and others, which ship a Kernel 4.18 that backports eBPF-related patches.
 - eBPF enabled in the host.
-- For instrumenting Go programs, they must have been compiled with at least Go 1.17.
-We currently support Go applications built with a major **Go version no earlier than 3 versions** behind the current stable major release.
+- For instrumenting Go programs, compile with at least Go 1.17.
+Beyla support Go applications built with a major **Go version no earlier than 3 versions** behind the current stable major release.
 - Administrative access rights to execute Beyla.

 ## Limitations

 Beyla has its limitations too.
 It only provides generic metrics and transaction level trace span information.
 Language agents and manual instrumentation is still recommended, so that you can specify the granularity of each part of the code to be instrumented, putting the focus on your critical operations.

-Another limitation to consider is that Beyla requires elevated privileges; not actually a root user, but at least it has to run with the CAP_SYS_ADMIN capability.
-If you run the tool as a container (Docker, Kubernetes…), it has to be privileged.
+While most eBPF programs require elevated privileges, Beyla allow you to specify finer grained permissions to run with minimum required permissions, such as: `CAP_DAC_READ_SEARCH`, `CAP_SYS_PTRACE`, `CAP_PERFMON`, `CAP_BPF`, `CAP_CHECKPOINT_RESTORE`, and `CAP_NET_RAW`.

+Some Beyla functionality requires further permissions, for example using the network observability probes with Linux Traffic Control requires `CAP_NET_ADMIN`, but it's a feature you have to optionally enable.

+`CAP_SYS_ADMIN` is only required to enable context propagation in Go across multiple nodes, however if this permission isn't granted Beyla gracefully degrades its functionality to support only partial traces.

 Distributed tracing is only supported for Go services, while other programming language support remains on the road-map.
+Distributed tracing for other programming languages works on the same node, but not across different nodes.

 ## Get started